 - Eat, drink, water, more, mama, daddy, I love you

 - As I got more familiar with these signs, I started looking up more signs here and there depending on where Odin’s interests seemed to lie.

-Think in categories: Eventually, I compiled list of objects, toys, animals, and foods found in Odin’s room, the bathroom, kitchen, the park and any places we go or play regularly.
-Then I looked up signs for a few of those words every day and began incorporating them into our days when we’d play so I could slowly build my signing vocabulary without getting overwhelmed.
+Think in categories: Eventually, I compiled a list of objects, toys, animals, and foods found in Odin’s room, the bathroom, kitchen, the park and any places we go or play regularly (I’ve created some of these lists for you here with my Room Full of Language Series!).
+Then each day, I looked up the signs for a few of those words and began incorporating them into our days when we’d play so I could slowly build my signing vocabulary without getting too overwhelmed.